 On 8 July 2008, orphan designation (EU/3/08/556) was granted by the European Commission to Voisin Consulting S.A.R.L., France, for N-(2,4-di-tert-butyl-5-hydroxyphenyl)-1,4-dihydro-4-oxoquinoline-3-carboxamide for the treatment of cystic fibrosis.

-The sponsorship was transferred to Vertex Pharmaceuticals (U.K.) Limited, United Kingdom, in August 2011.
+The sponsorship was transferred to Vertex Pharmaceuticals (U.K.) Limited, United Kingdom, in August 2011 and to Vertex Pharmaceuticals (Europe) Limited, United Kingdom, in August 2015.

 - What is cystic fibrosis?